 Within this murderous period, March 2003, the Government signs a deal with Ninja rebels aimed at ending fighting in the Pool region.
 Ninja leader Pastor Ntumi agrees to end hostilities and allow the return of the rule of law and exactly eight months later the fifth Ebola outbreak was noticed in November 2003.

-Diamonds are forever The World diamond trade watchdog removes DR Congo from a list of countries in June 2004, after recognized as dealing legitimately in diamonds.
+The World diamond trade watchdog removes DR Congo from a list of countries in June 2004, after recognized as dealing legitimately in diamonds.
 A year later the Congo Government says a group of army officers is arrested over an arms theft and had been planning a coup.

 The long list of political events wasn't over yet because, in October 2005, the former PM Bernard Kolelas is allowed home to bury his wife after eight years in exile, during which he was sentenced to death on war crimes charges.
 He is given an amnesty thereafter.